 Coordination of care between healthcare providers is an important and necessary process for optimal client health and wellness.
-This includes coordination of care between behavioral health providers and medical providers.
+This includes coordination of care between behavioral health providers and medical providers as well as coordination between different behavioral health providers who may be involved in a member's treatment.